-- Walk with your teacher to the cafeteria in an orderly fashion. - Students will get everything needed from kitchen before going through the checkout line. - Students will sit at assigned table. - Students will remain seated for duration of lunch period unless given permission by a staff member. - Students will keep their conversation levels reasonable and limited to their tables (no table to table conversations) - Students will remain facing forward. - Students will not be permitted to leave the lunchroom to use the restroom.
+- Walk with your teacher to the cafeteria in an orderly fashion. - Students will get everything needed from kitchen before going through the checkout line. - Students will sit at the assigned table. - Students will remain seated for the duration of the lunch period unless given permission by a staff member. - Students will keep their conversation levels reasonable and limited to their tables (no table-to-table conversations) - Students will remain facing forward. - Students will not be permitted to leave the lunchroom to use the restroom.